-Comparing CFDs with futures for Scalping and Day Trading
+Comparing CFDs and futures for Scalping and Day Trading

-I suggest you review the details of the strengths and weaknesses of futures and CFDs for scalping and day trading and let me share my experience with you.
-Many ideas received will be distorted and so much the better, since a trader who does not progress is condemned.
+Below is my review of the specificities, the strengths and weaknesses of futures and CFDs for scalping and day trading so that you can share my thought process.
+Many common beliefs will be overturned and so much the better, a trader who doesn't evolve is condemned.

 - Trading futures, a goal in the early 2000s

 - But why start trading CFDs in 2011?

 - Weaknesses in scalping and day trading some futures